-The sawtooth output from the collector of Q534 is connected to the Horizontal Preamp, the Delay Pickoff circuit, and through R539 to the Sweep Start Amplifier, Sweep Stop Comparator, and through amplifier Q546 to the Indicator Oscilloscope.
-CR534 protects against reverse emitterbase breakdown of Q534.
+The sawtooth output from the collector of Q534 is connected to the Horizontal Preamp, and through R539 to the Sweep Start Amplifier, Sweep Stop Comparator, and through amplifier Q546 to the Indicator Oscilloscope.
+CR534 protects against reverse emitter-base breakdown of Q534.
 CR529 protects against gate-source breakdown of Q532A.

 Sweep Start Amplifier.
-Delay start adjustment R590 adjusts the base voltage of Q592A to set the quiescent voltage of the sawtooth.
-The collector current of Q592A, flowing through R523, establishes the correct starting point of the sawtooth output signal.
-L593-R593 prevent oscillations at the faster sweep rates.
-They are shorted out at the slower sweep rates.
-CR596 A and B prevent base-emitter breakdown of Q592 A and B.
+Q594 sets the quiescent voltage of the sawtooth.
+The collector current of Q594, flowing through R523, establishes the correct starting point of the sawtooth output signal.
+L593-R596 prevent oscillations at the faster sweep rates.
+They are paralleled with R592 at the slower sweep rates.
+CR594 and CR592 prevent base-emitter breakdown of Q594 and Q592.

-The sawtooth output signal is applied through R539 to the base of Q592B.
-This positive-going signal causes Q592B to turn on harder, pulling down its collector voltage.
+The sawtooth signal is applied through R539 to the base of Q592.
+This positive-going signal causes Q592 to turn on harder, pulling down its collector voltage.
+As the emitter of Q592 moves positive due to the increase in current, CR597 turns on to switch the current through R598 to Q592 to make a more definite step.